Skip to main content

 1897

-The Audubon Society of Rhode Island is formed by a group of concerned Rhode Island citizens to stop the destruction of wild birds for the commercial use of plumage of their feathers.
+The Audubon Society of Rhode Island is formed by a group of concerned citizens, in opposition to the killing of wild birds for the commercial feather trade.

 1907

-Just ten years after its origin, the Audubon Society of Rhode Island has 1,300 members - a number than has grown to more than 17,000 today.
+Just ten years after its origin, the Audubon Society of Rhode Island has 1,300 members - a number that has grown to more than 17,000 today.

 1916

-The 1916 Migratory Bird Treaty Act abolishes feather hunting nationally.
-Meanwhile, in the 20th Century's early decades "environmental education" becomes a reality for the Society, as Audubon teaches local students with a very strong presence on Block Island.
+The Migratory Bird Treaty Act is established, abolishing feather hunting nation-wide.
+Meanwhile, "environmental education" becomes a reality for the Society, as Audubon teaches local students with a very strong presence on Block Island.

 1924

 The Kimball Bird Sanctuary in Charlestown becomes the Audubon's first property.
-It is deeded to Audubon so that visitors can view the birds that nested and migrated there.
+It is deeded to Audubon so that visitors can view the birds that nest and migrate there.

 1950's

-In the 1950's, Audubon begins formalizing its "environmental education" programs, reaching out to area schools and students.
-Meanwhile, additional parcels of wildlife habitat acreage are added to the burgeoning Audubon wildlife refuge network.
+Audubon begins formalizing its "environmental education" programs with local schools.
+Meanwhile, additional parcels of wildlife habitat acreage are added to the Audubon Wildlife Refuge network.
 Noteworthy among the growing refuge network are George B. Parker Woodland, Emilie Ruecker Wildlife Refuge, Seekonk's Caratunk Wildlife Refuge, and Eppley Wildlife Refuge in South Kingstown.

 1961

-The first adventurous birders take part in the Audubon's premier Block Island Birding Weekend - a tradition that endures today.
+The first adventurous birders take part in RI Audubon's premier Block Island Birding Weekend.
+Today, Audubon leads a number of trips across New England each year.

 1962